microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_make_configure.md

 ### DISABLE_MSVC_FLAG_ESCAPING

 By default, escape characters (e.g., -Xcompiler, -Xlinker) are added before compiler and linker flags when using MSVC.
-These escape characters are intended for use by the wrappers and libtool to protect flags that might contain spaces, quotes, or other special characters from being misinterpreted.
+These escape characters are used by wrappers and `libtool` to protect flags that might contain spaces, quotes, or other special characters from being misinterpreted.
 Setting `DISABLE_MSVC_FLAG_ESCAPING` disables this behavior.

 This can be useful in situations where you're using custom build scripts or tools that require specific flag formatting.